Tanu-N-Prabhu/Python/README.md

 # Repository Contents

-#### This repository is divided into two parts such as Python Coding and Data Science for Beginners.
+#### This repository is divided into two parts, such as Python Coding and Data Science for Beginners.

 ## Python Coding

-Follow the steps down below to get started coding in Python!!!
+Follow the steps below to get started coding in Python!!!

 <p align="center">
 <img src = "https://github.com/Tanu-N-Prabhu/Python/blob/master/Img/Python.PNG">